BMCNewsletter/bmcnewsletter.github.io/articles/welcome.md

 ##### Patrons to BMCN

   - Server Booster: *None*
-  - Patron: *Blamster858, JackTheFounder, Snizzle, EulmDev*
+  - Patron: *Blamster858, JackTheFounder, Snizzle, EulmDev, Travis47, Blyke*
 ###### Special Notes of Appreciation from Ownership

 > *"Thank you, Snizzle, for helping forge the BMCN website for free" - JackTheFounder*